Connecticut Layoffs — June 2017

 | Sodexo | Shelton | 54 |

-The largest notice was filed by Lumentum Operations at its Bloomfield facility, reporting 175 affected workers.
+The single largest action involved Lumentum Operations at its Bloomfield facility, reporting 175 affected workers.
 Sodexo followed with 54 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Connecticut, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Connecticut.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Connecticut WARN notices, browse layoffs by state, or download the full dataset.